 - (1) A high school student is eligible to enroll in dual credit courses at TCC if he or she: - (a) Demonstrates college readiness by achieving the minimum passing standards under the provisions of the Texas Success Initiative (TSI) and Adult Basic Education (ABE) standards on relevant section(s) of an assessment instrument approved by the Board as set forth in (Chapter 4; Subchapter C; Rule 4.57 TAC). - (b) Demonstrates that he/she is exempt under the provisions of the Texas Success Initiative (Chapter 4; Subchapter C; Rule 4.54 TAC). - (c) Meets all the college's regular prerequisite requirements designated for that course (e.g., minimum score on a specified placement test, minimum grade in a specified previous course, etc.).
-Some TCC course prerequisites could require a higher cut score than those outlined by the THECB TSI state minimum requirements. - (2) A high school student is eligible to enroll in workforce education dual credit courses contained in a Level 1 certificate program, or a program leading to a credential of less than a Level 1 certificate, at a public junior college or public technical institute and shall not be required to provide demonstration of college readiness or dual credit enrollment eligibility. - (3) A high school student is eligible to enroll in workforce education dual credit courses contained in a Level 2 certificate or applied associate degree program under the same eligibility conditions as academic dual credit courses. - (4) Students who are enrolled in private or non-accredited secondary schools or who are home-schooled must satisfy paragraphs (1) (3) of this subsection. - (5) It is recommended high school students may enroll in a maximum of 15 credit hours per semester in fall and spring courses that apply to a certificate, degree, or the core curriculum with approval from the high school and college.
-Exceptions to this requirement for students with demonstrated outstanding academic performance and capability (as evidenced by grade-point average, ACT or
+Some TCC course prerequisites could require a higher cut score than those outlined by the THECB TSI state minimum requirements. - (2) A high school student is eligible to enroll in workforce education dual credit courses contained in a Level 1 certificate program, or a program leading to a credential of less than a Level 1 certificate, at a public junior college or public technical institute and shall not be required to provide demonstration of college readiness or dual credit enrollment eligibility. - (3) A high school student is eligible to enroll in workforce education dual credit courses contained in a Level 2 certificate or applied associate degree program under the same eligibility conditions as academic dual credit courses.

-TARRANT COUNTY COLLEGE Guidelines for Dual Credit Partnerships

-SAT scores, or other assessment indicators) may be approved by the principal or designee of the high school and the Vice President for Academic Affairs of the TCC Campus.
-It is recommended that students in their first semester of dual credit enroll in a maximum of two courses.

-(6) Students must follow the TCC catalog "Academic Standing" policy (see TCC college catalog).

-(7) TCC may impose additional requirements for enrollment in courses for dual credit that do not conflict with this section.
+- (4) Students who are enrolled in private or non-accredited secondary schools or who are homeschooled must satisfy paragraphs (1) (5) of this subsection. - (5) It is recommended high school students may enroll in a maximum of 15 credit hours per semester in fall and spring courses that apply to a certificate, degree, or the core curriculum with approval from the high school and college.
+Exceptions to this requirement for students with demonstrated outstanding academic performance and capability (as evidenced by grade-point average, ACT or SAT scores, or other assessment indicators) may be approved by the principal or designee of the high school and the Vice President for Academic Affairs of the TCC Campus.
+It is recommended that students in their first semester of dual credit enroll in a maximum of two courses. - (6) Students must follow the TCC catalog "Academic Standing" policy (see TCC college catalog). - (7) TCC may impose additional requirements for enrollment in courses for dual credit that do not conflict with this section. - (8) TCC is not required, under the provisions of this section, to offer dual credit courses for high school students.

-(8) TCC is not required, under the provisions of this section, to offer dual credit courses for high school students.
+- (9) Students must follow the TCC catalog "Academic Standing" policy (see TCC college catalog). - (10) TCC may impose additional requirements for enrollment in courses for dual credit that do not conflict with this section. - (11) TCC is not required, under the provisions of this section, to offer dual credit courses for high school students.